 FEE EcoCampus History

-The FEE EcoCampus programme is an educational award programme to help transform Higher Education Institutions (HEI) as a hub for Education for Sustainable Development.
+The Eco-Campus programme is an educational award programme to help transform Higher Education Institutions (HEI) as a hub for Education for Sustainable Development.
 The goal is to empower students to become leaders and active citizens for sustainability by engaging teachers, staff, students, and the wider community in positive actions.

 The programme is the evolution of the Eco-Schools programme at the tertiary level.
 Like Eco-Schools, it provides the means to foster environmental awareness in tertiary level institutions in a way that links to everyday activities and study and ties in with the operational requirements of a complex multi-use facility.
-The programme is based on the EU EMAS (Eco-Management and Auditing System), and the Seven Steps align with the ‘plan-do-check-act’ management method used in ISO 14001:2000 Environmental Management System Standards.
-The FEE EcoCampus award takes into account both the action on operational elements (like water saving, energy saving, waste reducing actions), along with educational aspects that aim to equip students at Green Flag Campuses with critical competencies for sustainability, knowledge regarding critical issues of sustainability, and positive behavioural outcomes.
+The Eco-Campus award takes into account both the action on operational elements (like water saving, energy saving, waste reducing actions), along with educational aspects that aim to equip students at Green Flag Campuses with critical competencies for sustainability, knowledge regarding critical issues of sustainability, and positive behavioural outcomes.

-From 2024, FEE EcoCampus is being expanded as an approach to support lifelong learning.
-The following aspects are being developed as part of the strategic development of FEE EcoCampus:
+From 2024, Eco-Campus is being expanded as an approach to support lifelong learning.
+The following aspects are being developed as part of the strategic development of Eco-Campus:

 1. Offer accreditation programme with the Green Flag criteria-based accreditation of campuses based on seven steps facilitating both environmental and educational improvement.